AmolShinde2777/Ext-JS-4.2-Training/README.md

 6. After starting apache server - your app should be running on url – http://localhost:8080/sencha-training/my-app/

-To Run examples from this training session please follow below steps:
+****To Run examples from this training session please follow below steps***

 1. Suppose if you want to run day-1 code, donwload/clone repo.
-2. Copy app folder
+2. Copy app and resources folder
-3. Paste app folder into your app directory for example - http://localhost:8080/sencha-training/my-app/
+3. Paste/Replace app and resources folder into your app directory for example - http://localhost:8080/sencha-training/my-app/
 4. Run 'Sencha app build' command
 5. Run application on localhost, if you dont have web server, just open index.html file in any browser.